Prologue

 Disconnecting Hal 9000

-In the second half of the movie, we encounter another major conflict between an AI computer, Hal 9000 and the astronaut crew.
+In the second half of the movie, we encounter another major conflict between an AI machine, Hal 9000 and the astronaut crew.
 When the astronaut Bowman (Keir Dullea) and Poole (Gary Lockwood) find Hal’s circuit diagnosis faulty, they speculate about Hal’s performance in the long run to accomplish their mission.
 Bowman and Poole secretly plan to disconnect Hal, but they do not know that Hal is aware of their motives.

 Hal comes with an alternative plan to kill all the members of the Discovery spacecraft.
 If we look at Hal’s perspective, an intelligent machine with an emotional response to a life-threatening situation would have behaved like that.
 When Hal refuses to open the pod bay door to let Bowman in, it becomes evident to Bowman that he was right about Hal.